yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnRestoreTransactionsFinished
+### OnRestoreTransactionsFinished

-This event will be thrown when restore transactions operation has completed successfully.
+This event is triggered when a restore transactions operation has completed successfully.

 ``` cs
 StoreEvents.OnRestoreTransactionsFinished += onRestoreTransactionsFinished;